puppy-blog/puppy-blog.github.io/contributing/index.md

 # Guide to Contributing

-If you have further questions, open an [GitHub Issue](https://github.com/puppy-blog/puppy-blog.github.io/issues).
+If you have further questions, open a [GitHub Issue](https://github.com/puppy-blog/puppy-blog.github.io/issues).

 ## Who can write for the blog?